 MECHANISM OF ACTION

 Active compound of great interest are quercetin, palmatin, berberin, gymnemic, gurmarin, phlorizin, kaempferol, rosmarinic acid, cyanidin, rutin, catechin and ellagic acid[7].
-Various natural products of plant origin have been reported to target on multiple sites that has been depicted in Figure 1.
+Various natural products of plant origin have been reported to target on multiple sites (Figure 1).

 NATURAL PRODUCTS WITH STRONG EVIDENCE AS ANTI-HYPERGLYCEMIC REMEDY

-These are discussed in decreasing order of their efficacy.
+These are discussed in a decreasing order of their efficacy.

 Cinnamon (cinnamomum)

 Cinnamon's dried bark is used as a spice for many recipes.
-From time immemorial, it has been an essential traditional medicine against diabetes.
+Since time immemorial, it has been an essential traditional medicine against diabetes.
 Its bark powder is sold in the hard gelatine capsule formulation.
 Sharma et al[8] from India, in a double blind RCT, studied the effect of 3 g and 6 g of cinnamon powder in 150 newly diagnosed diabetes individuals who were OHA naïve.
 Over 3 mo, significant glycemic control status (mean FBS fall 111 mg/dL and mean HbA1c fall 1.2%) was achieved in the cinnamon group.
 Similarly, a study from Iran compared the effect of cinnamon powder with probiotics (Lactobacillus acidophilus) on blood glucose in 136 patients[9].
 A significant drop in FBS (33 mg/dL) was observed in them who consumed both cinnamon powder and probiotics.
-It may be possible that cinnamon brings out the effect by modification of gut microbiome because its active ingredient cinnamaldehyde has anti-microbial properties.
+It is possible that cinnamon brings out the effect by modification of gut microbiome because its active ingredient cinnamaldehyde has anti-microbial properties.

 On the contrary, a significant effect on blood glucose (fall by 11 mg/dL) was not observed in another Iranian RCT where 3 g of cinnamon powder was used over a period of 2 mo[10].
 Similarly, Hasanzade et al[11] concluded that 1 g of cinnamon had no effect compared to placebo on glycemic control over one month.
 The heterogeneity of these results might be due to the variable duration of follow-up or due to differences in ethnicity and body composition of study participants.
-A study was designed to evaluate the glucose lowering efficacy of cinnamon with different body mass index (BMI) where 140 diabetes patients were randomly assigned into 4 groups: cinnamon (BMI ≥ 27, BMI < 27) and placebo (BMI ≥ 27, BMI < 27)[12].
+A study was designed to evaluate the glucose lowering efficacy of cinnamon with different body mass index (BMI) where 140 diabetes patients were randomly assigned to 4 groups: cinnamon (BMI ≥ 27, BMI < 27) and placebo (BMI ≥ 27, BMI < 27)[12].
 At the end of 3 mo, glycemic outcomes were significantly more prominent (FBS fall by 20 mg/dL vs 6 mg/dL, P < 0.001) in patients with higher BMI in cinnamon group.
 When adjusted for BMI, visceral fat and homeostatic model assessment for insulin resistance (HOMA-IR) index by univariate model analysis, it was evident that glycemic outcomes were mediated through the decrement in insulin resistance.
 Therefore, it can be concluded that cinnamon has an antidiabetic effect.
 It acts though modification of gut microbiota and more of use in patients with higher BMI.

 Gurmar (gymnema)

 It is a perennial climber found in India and Africa.
 Various studies used 0.4-10 g/d gymnema leaf powder.
 It is available in tablet or capsule form.
 Its active compound, gymnemic acid is believed to block glucose absorption in the small intestine[13].
 Gurmarin, another molecule in this product, has anti-sweetener activity.
-Li et al[14] from Pakistan demonstrated the effect of 1g powder on 32 middle aged diabetic patients in a non-randomised trial.
+Li et al[14] from Pakistan demonstrated the effect of 1g powder on 32 middle aged diabetic patients in a non-randomized trial.
 After one month, mean FBS decreased by 81 mg/dL.
 Fall in HbA1C ranges from 0.32% to 1.57% in different studies[15,16].

 Cumin (cuminum)